 The outbreak of the novel coronavirus (COVID-19), including the measures to reduce its spread, and the impact on the economy, cannot fully be predicted.
-Initial indications are that there are somewhat offsetting factors relating to the impact on our Company.
-Industry data shows that supermarket sales are up, with more people spending more time at home.
-Anecdotally and statistically, snacking activity is also up.
-And, industry sales data also shows ice cream as one of the categories experiencing the largest increase with year over year growth averaging over 30% through a series of five one-week periods between March 15 and April 12, 2020 according to IRI data.
+Indications to date are that there are somewhat offsetting factors relating to the impact on our Company.
+Industry data shows that supermarket sales remain up, with more people spending more time at home.
+Anecdotally and statistically, snacking activity is also up while consumers are reporting a decrease in sleep quality and sleep satisfaction.
+Industry sales data also shows ice cream as one of the categories experiencing the largest increase with year over year growth averaging over 30% through a series of five one-week periods between March 15 and April 12, 2020 according to IRI data.